 La Jolla Activities for the Outdoor Adventurer

 La Jolla, San Diego is a pretty great place to explore – especially for outdoor enthusiasts!
+I mean, there is only so much time you can spend on the internet checking to see if anyone new liked your latest social media post or looking to see if there’s any unclaimed money with your name on it.
 There are plenty of La Jolla activities for the outdoor adventurer, from scuba diving to hang gliding and even snorkeling through the many sea caves along the coast.
 If adventure is your thing (or adrenaline!), these are five things to do in La Jolla that you won’t want to miss!

 Paraglide or Hang Glide